hant225/UVM/script/uvm_template/readme.md

-These script create a template for UVM testbench environment, which include:
+These scripts create a template for UVM testbench environment, which include:
 + uvm_seq_item
 + uvm_sequence
 + uvm_driver